JordiCremades4444/central-node/README.md

-To create a new project, simply copy the last project, change the index, and mantain the (i) queries and (ii) outputs folder.
-The rest are created with its respective classes
+To create a new project:

+-simply copy the last project

+-change the index

+- mantain the (i) queries

+- and (ii) outputs folder.